Stunt Scooter Bars Purchase Guide

 Overview

-Determining the Ideal Height for Your Scooter Bar
+Determining the Appropriate Height for Your Scooter Bar

-If you're considering adjusting the size up or down when purchasing new scooter bars - or if you're uncertain whether to choose a taller or shorter variant of a particular bar - this table might assist you.
+If unsure about sizing up or down while acquiring new bars, or uncertain about choosing a taller or shorter bar version, the following table might assist you.

 Aspect | Taller Bars | Shorter Bars |